WE ASKED UPK PROVIDERS HOW A RATIO DECREASE WOULD AFFECT THEM.

 Key Findings for State Policymakers

-The data collected from 241 Colorado UPK programs paints a consistent and urgent picture.
-The proposed ratio changes lack safety justification and carry severe, documented financial consequences.
+The data from 109 Colorado UPK programs at Quality Ratings 1โ€“3 tells a consistent and urgent story.
+The proposed ratio changes carry severe, documented financial consequences โ€” with no safety justification provided.

 ๐Ÿ“ฃ